vincere-health/programma/Readme.md

   // job calls will expose a method to run these attributes for downstream system attributes?: {}

-  // run after seconds in number runAfterSeconds?: number
+  // run after seconds
+  runAfterSeconds?: number

-  // either Date constructor or ISO8601 format runAfterDate?: string | Date
+  // ISO8601 format String or Date.
+Use UTC ISO8601 format to avoid inconsistency runAfterDate?: string | Date

   // re-run the job after seconds. default is 30seconds